Policies and Procedures

 (Working Together to Safeguard Children December 2023 Chapter 1).

-Kids’ Corner Limited will work together with local agencies aiming to provide effective early help by:
+Kids’ Corner will work together with local agencies aiming to provide effective early help by:

 • identify children and families who would benefit from early help in line with the guidance within the document working Together to Safeguard Children December 2023